This is the time of the performance appraisal!

 Performance appraisal, the proper and systematic process of employee evaluation, employee performance review and understanding their abilities for their further growth and development is a necessary event.

-Performance appraisal is done with a view to maintain proper records to estimate the compensation packages, the increments, the structure of the wages and salaries.
+Performance appraisal is done with a view to maintaining proper records to estimate the compensation packages, the increments, the structure of the wages and salaries.

 It also helps to identify the main strengths and negative points of the employees and also give them honest feedback on their performances.